NEBULA3PR0JECT/nebula3_embeddings/README.md

 # nebula3_embeddings
-Load text embeddings to vector db
+Load text and video embeddings to vector db
+1. CLIP embeddings for VCOMET
+2. BERT embeddings
+3. CLIP for other captions